NdagiStanley/docs-as-code/README.md

 Web Profile: [md.engineer](https://md.engineer/)\
 My writing: [md.engineer/writing](https://md.engineer/writing)

-> Unfortunately I couldn't get a great excerpt from the recording to share.
-The notes here will have to do.
+> Unfortunately, I couldn't get a great excerpt from the recording to share.
+The notes here will have to do 🙏

 ### Software Engineering and Digital Products professional